giantswarm/giantswarm-aws-account-prerequisites/README.md

 ```
 export INSTALLATION_NAME=test
 export MANAGEMENT_CLUSTER_OIDC_PROVIDER_DOMAIN=irsa.test.gaws.gigantic.io
-# Optional: only set to true if this installation is going to be used exclusively to create WCs on existing infrastructure
+# Optional: only set to true if this installation is going to be used exclusively to create WCs on existing VPCs and subnets
 # export BYOVPC=true
 chmod +x setup.sh
 ./setup.sh